jenspfahl/KeepAwake/README.md

 # Gnome shell extension *Keep Awake* #

-Keep your computer be awake!
+Keep your computer awake!
 Prevent your computer from activating the screensaver, turning off your screen or suspending when it is idle for a while.
 One click disables screensaver/suspend.
-Click once more to make the change persistant between restarts (indicated by a small lock in the indicator icon).
+Click one more to make the change persistant between restarts (indicated by a small lock in the indicator icon).
 Click again to reenable screensavers and suspension.

-This extension can be helpful when you give a presentation or are watching a video or are reading a document for a while or any else where your computer should be keep awake.
+This extension can be helpful when you present a presentation or are watching a video or are reading a document for a while or any else where your computer should be keep awake.

 ## Installation ##

+Go to [extensions.gnome.org](https://extensions.gnome.org/extension/1097/keep-awake/) and install *Keep Awake* directly from your browser.

+Alternatively:

 1. Drop the `KeepAwake@jepfa.de` folder and its contents into `~/.local/share/gnome-shell/extensions/`.
 	One way to do this is as follows: